project-SIMPLE/simple.template.unity/README.md

 This project allows to adapt a GAMA simulation to a VR environment created with Unity.
 It provides the VR developer with a game and connection management system, including GameObjects, methods and events that can be hooked.
 A list of these elements and how to use them is provided in the [**Documentation**](#documentation) section.

+A description of the use of the template with a tutorial can be found [here](https://github.com/project-SIMPLE/documentation/wiki).

 ## Installation

 > [!WARNING]